HelmutZechmann/HelmutZechmann.github.io/_posts/2015-03-12-working-with-archives.md

 ## List the contents of an archive

-To list the contents of our jar archive we type the following:
+To list the contents of a jar/war/zip archive we type the following:

 ```bash
 jar tf frontend.war